rishikasikhakolli/mgt3745-hw2/USERS.md

 ## Two job statements
-JOB-01: When I [experience moments while traveling], I want to [document it quickly without pressure], so I can [share stories with friends about what I am doing].
+JOB-01: When I <u>experience moments while traveling<u>, I want to [document it quickly without pressure], so I can [share stories with friends about what I am doing].
 • Evidence: "He doesn't frequent a story or feed post on common social media apps, and simply shares things he cares about with people he cares about."